AgoraIO-Community/Agora-Workshop-Template/README.md

    - Create a new Project with "Testing Mode: APP ID".
    - Enable Conversational AI Engine.
    - Get the APP ID and save it for later use.
+   - Generate a temporary token for channel "10000" in the console
    - Go Developer Toolkit → RESTful API and download the Key and Secret.
    - Replace the Secret and Key in the code with the actual values in the .env file.
       - AGORA_APPID="your_agora_appid"
       - AGORA_REST_KEY="your-restful-api-key"
       - AGORA_REST_SECRET="your-restful-api-secret"
+      - AGORA_TOKEN="your token from the console"
-4. Set Up LLM Account (Amazon Bedrock):
+4. Set Up LLM Account (Groq):
-   - Register or Login AWS Console.
+   - Register or Login Groq Console. https://console.groq.com/
-   - Go to Amazon Bedrock and generate a bedrock API key
+   - Go to Groq console and generate a API key
-   - Go to Amazon Bedrock > Model catalog > Select "Claude Sonnet 4".
-You may need to submit a use-case details form
-   - Replace the AWS key in the code with the actual values in the .env file.
+   - Replace the API key in the code with the actual values in the .env file.
-      LLM_AWS_BEDROCK_KEY="your-llm-key"
+      GROQ_KEY="your-llm-key"
 5. Set Up TTS Account (Minimax):
    - Register or Login Minimax Console. https://www.minimax.io/platform/user-center/basic-information
    - Generate the API Key. https://www.minimax.io/platform/user-center/basic-information/interface-key